yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 If you want to help with development, attach a serial console and build an image from Subversion (Kamikaze).
 Choose "Broadcom BCM47xx/53xx [2.6]" in make menuconfig.

-Images can be flashed via TFTP.
+Images smaller than 4MB can be flashed via TFTP.
 You need to run a TFTP server on your local PC connected to the WAN port of the Netgear router.
 To get into the bootloader hold down {{{CTRL-C}}} while power on.
 The following CFE command is used to write the  ({{{openwrt-wgt634u-2.6-jffs2.bin}}} or ({{{openwrt-wgt634u-2.4-jffs2.bin}}} file to the flash.
 Your PC is configured as {{{192.168.1.2}}}.